How does one use the Surface Pen on the Surface Laptop?

 Hope it works for you! :)

-Well that makes sense! :eek: i actually noticed during the announcement of Surface Laptop, when Panos tried to use the Pen on it, I feared that the screen portion of the laptop might be rip off.
+Well that makes sense! :o i actually noticed during the announcement of Surface Laptop, when Panos tried to use the Pen on it, I feared that the screen portion of the laptop might be rip off.
 Lmao

 Well when Panos Panay was demonstrating pen usage on the laptop, he had to hold the screen so it wouldn't wobble.
 It should be easy enough to use it that way, although it's not really convenient.
 Big pen users should consider Surface Pro 4/whatever they announce next before the Surface Laptop.

 I think the best intermittent usage for the touch screen in clamshell form factor is when you're reading an article and need to scroll up.
-Me thinks. :p
+Me thinks. :P

 But obviously as artist mode would just flip it on the screen and paint away for hours. :)